Monty and his wife, Pam, are raising their two daughters in our community.

-Delegate Monty Mason serves the Peninsula's 93rd District, including parts of Newport News, James City County, York County and all of the City of Williamsburg.
-As our delegate he has focused on protecting seniors, serving our veterans, creating opportunities for small businesses and improving education for Virginia's children.
-He was named a "Legislative Hero" two years in a row by the League of Conservation Voters for his voting record to protect our environment.
+Senator Monty Mason serves the Peninsula's 1st Senate District, including parts of James City County, York County, the City of Hampton, the City of Suffolk, the City of Newport News and all of the City of Williamsburg.
+As our Senator he is focused on protecting seniors, serving our veterans, creating opportunities for small businesses and improving education for Virginia's children.
+He was named a "Legislative Hero" three years in a row by the League of Conservation Voters for his voting record to protect our environment.
 He also earned the "Solid as a Rock" award from the Virginia Education Association for his week to improve education in the Commonwealth.

 Join Senator Monty Mason and Delegate Mike Mullin for a post Reconvened Session Town Hall in the Kiln Creek Elementary School auditorium from 6-7:30 p.m on Monday May 1st, 2017.